kubesphere/website/content/en/docs/introduction/features.md

 ### Binary-to-Image

-Similar to S2I, Binary-to-Image (B2I) is a toolkit and automated workflow for building reproducible container images from binary (e.g. Jar, War, Binary package).
+Similar to S2I, Binary-to-Image (B2I) is a toolkit and automated workflow for building reproducible container images from binary (for example, Jar, War, Binary package).

 You just need to upload your application binary package, and specify the image registry to which you want to push.
 The rest is exactly the same as S2I.